siggy4711/getting_cleaning_data/codebook.md

 ## Featurenames
-The featurenames are provided in the dataset of the HAR study in the file features.txt, a description is given in features_info.txt.
+In the dataset of the HAR study the featurenames are provided in the file features.txt, a description is given in features_info.txt.
 The HAR study delivers a featurevector of 561 elements, as a requirement, of the 561 feature vector only features with "mean()" and "std()" in their name are kept when constructing "uci_har_get_clean_summary.csv", the kept features contain the measurements on the mean and standard deviation(over a timewindow), 66 features are kept.

 I slightly adapted the explanation from the HAR study, quoted text in *italic*, taken from file features_info.txt the taxonomy of the feature names: